Penalty card: Badminton

 In badminton, a yellow card is given to a singles player or doubles pair as a warning for breaching the Laws of Badminton.
 A yellow card can only be given once to a player or pair in a match; subsequent breaches are sanctioned with a red or black card.

 Bandy

 In bandy, a yellow card indicates a warning given to an entire team for technical fouls such as errors in the execution of goal-throws or free strokes, or the obstruction of a player without ball.
 Subsequent technical fouls by the same team result in a five-minute penalty indicated by a white card.

 Canoe polo

-In canoe polo, a yellow card indicates a player has received a two-minute temporary suspension.
-A yellow card can be awarded for a deliberate or dangerous foul that prevents the scoring of a near certain goal, dangerous illegal play that is deliberate or repeated, foul or abusive language, continuously disputing a referee's decisions or receiving a third green card for any reason.
+In canoe polo, a sanction card indicates a player has received a two-minute temporary suspension.
+A sanction card can be awarded for a repeated deliberate or dangerous foul; a deliberate or dangerous foul for which a goal penalty shot is awarded; any deliberate contact with the kayak of an opponent who is trying to take a free shot, corner, sideline, or goal line throw; repeated and continuous disputing of Referee's decisions; foul or abusive language directed at an opponent or Official; or unnecessary verbal communication directed at a Referee, Official, or opponent, or any other unsporting behavior.
+A yellow card indicates that this is the second sanctionable offense that the player has committed during the game, the first offense being indicated by a green card and the third by a red card.
+A player receiving a yellow card will serve the suspension and their team will play with one fewer player for up to two minutes, or until the opposing team scores a goal, at which point the player who received the card, or one of other substitutes, can re-enter the field of play and the power-play is over.